netgroup-polito/frog4-sdn-do/README_INSTALL.md

-# FROG4 OpenFlow Domain Orchestrator - Installation Guide
+# FROG4 SDN Domain Orchestrator - Installation Guide

 The following instructions have been tested on Ubuntu 16.04.